hiciefte/translate-java-property-files/README.md

 7.  **Build the Image on the Server**:
     Navigate to the project root on the server and build the image:
     ```bash
-    docker compose -f docker/docker-compose.yml build
+    docker compose -f docker/docker-compose.yml build --no-cache
     ```
+8.  **Start the Service on the Server**:
+    ```bash
+    docker compose -f docker/docker-compose.yml up -d
+    ```
+    The service will now run in the background, and the cron job will execute daily.

-8.  **Manage with systemd (Recommended on Server)**:
+9.  **Manage with systemd (Recommended on Server)**:
-    Create a systemd service file (e.g., `/etc/systemd/system/translation-service-docker.service`) to manage the Docker Compose service.
+    For better management (auto-start on boot, easy start/stop/status), create a systemd service file (e.g., `/etc/systemd/system/translator.service`):
-    **Important**: Ensure the `User=` and `Group=` in the systemd service file match the user who owns the SSH keys and the `./logs` directory for permission consistency.
     ```ini
     [Unit]
-    Description=Automated Translation Service (Docker)
+    Description=Translation Docker Service
     Requires=docker.service
     After=docker.service

     [Service]
-    Type=oneshot
-    RemainAfterExit=yes
-    # User and Group for running docker compose, should own ~/.ssh and ./logs
-    # User=your_server_user
-    # Group=your_server_group

-    WorkingDirectory=/path/to/your/translate-java-property-files # Adjust this path

-    # Pull latest image changes if you update the image elsewhere and push to a registry
-    # ExecStartPre=/usr/bin/docker compose -f docker/docker-compose.yml pull translator
+    User=your_server_user # The user who owns the project files and runs docker compose
+    Group=your_server_group # The group of that user
+    WorkingDirectory=/path/to/translate-java-property-files # Project root on server
+    Restart=always

-    ExecStart=/usr/bin/docker compose -f docker/docker-compose.yml up -d --remove-orphans --no-build
+    ExecStart=/usr/local/bin/docker-compose -f docker/docker-compose.yml up
-    ExecStop=/usr/bin/docker compose -f docker/docker-compose.yml down
+    ExecStop=/usr/local/bin/docker-compose -f docker/docker-compose.yml down
-    TimeoutStartSec=0

     [Install]
     WantedBy=multi-user.target
     ```
-    - Adjust `WorkingDirectory`.
-    - Uncomment and set `User` and `Group` if you need to run `docker compose` as a specific user (recommended).
-    - The `--no-build` flag in `ExecStart` assumes the image is already built on the server (Step 7).
-If you prefer to rebuild each time the service starts, remove `--no-build`.
-    - If you use a Docker registry, you can add an `ExecStartPre` to pull the latest image.
-    - Reload systemd: `sudo systemctl daemon-reload`
+    - Replace `your_server_user`, `your_server_group`, and `/path/to/translate-java-property-files`.
+    - Ensure `docker-compose` path is correct (it might be `/usr/bin/docker-compose` or other).
+    - Then enable and start the service:
+      ```bash
+      sudo systemctl daemon-reload
-    - Enable service: `sudo systemctl enable translation-service-docker.service`
+      sudo systemctl enable translator.service
-    - Start service: `sudo systemctl start translation-service-docker.service` This setup ensures the container (with its internal cron scheduler) runs continuously and starts on boot.
+      sudo systemctl start translator.service
+      sudo systemctl status translator.service
+      ```

-## Manual Setup & Usage (Without Docker)
+## Manual Setup & Usage (Local Development/Testing - Not for Production)

 This method is primarily for development or debugging the core Python script.
 It does not use the Docker image's GPG setup.